 Lateral: Minimal Requirements and Disqualifiers

 At least three years of continuous service exercising police powers at a city (municipal), county or state police agency responsible for 9-1-1 calls.
-The 3 years of service must be current, full-time, unbroken, and continuous with no more than a 30 day break in service.
-To be sworn in as a lateral officer the candidate must have been so employed no more than 6 months before the Portland Police hire date.
+The 3 years of service must be current, full-time, unbroken, and continuous with no more than a 2 year break in service before the Portland Police hire date.

 Lateral officers with a state certification recognized by Oregon do not have to attend the DPSST Basic Academy.
-However, lateral officers will attend a two-week Career Officer Development class and the 16-week Advanced Academy - both trainings are in Portland and operated by the bureau.
-Lateral officers go through the same 18-month probation and training program (FTEP) as recruit officers, but tend to accelerate through the phases more quickly.
+However, lateral officers will attend a two-week Career Officer Development class and the 10-week Advanced Academy - both trainings are in Portland and operated by the bureau.
+Lateral officers go through a 12-month probation and training program (FTEP).

 For the most up-to-date information on state certifications recognized by DPSST and to answer any other specific certification questions, please contact DPSST directly at www.oregon.gov/dpsst

 Disqualifiers and Eliminating Factors for becoming a police officer in Oregon

 The below list is not all-inclusive, it is meant as a guide.
 Please talk to our recruiter about any concerns.

 You are not likely to be hired as a Portland Community Police Officer if:

 Traffic record, police contacts, accident report, and credit report show a continuing or recent pattern of poor decision making.

 Personal life shows a history of poor judgment or refusal to confront problems.